MH charged with negligent and dangerous driving causing grievous bodily harm

 MH was charged with a number of driving offences.

-It was alleged that he had been driving a car in Collaroy with a friend in the passenger’s seat.
-It was further alleged that he was excessively speeding, lost control of the vehicle causing it to become airborne and crashing into a premises.
+Police alleged that he had been driving a car in Collaroy with a friend in the passenger’s seat.
+They further alleged that he travelled at an excessive speed, lost control of the vehicle causing it to become airborne and crashing into a premises.
 As a result the force of the impact caused the passenger to suffer serious injuries.

-The driver was arrested and charged with negligent and dangerous driving causing grievous bodily harm.
-O’Brien Criminal and Civil Solicitors represented him in his case which was heard in the Manly Local Court.
+Police arrested and charged the driver with negligent and dangerous driving causing grievous bodily harm.
+O’Brien Criminal and Civil Solicitors represented him in his case which went to a hearing in the Manly Local Court.

 Prosecution relies on DNA evidence